amdtkdev/amdtk/docs/intro.rst

 Contact
 =======

 More questions ?
-Send an email at lucas.ondel@gmail.com
+Send an email to lucas.ondel@gmail.com